nsdfxela/nsdfxela.github.io/animation_retargeting.md

 # [](#header-1)Animation Retargeting

-Metaperson 2 was originally designed using a Mixamo-compatible skeleton so that Mixamo animations can be easily used with avatars.
+MetaPerson 2 was originally designed using a Mixamo-compatible skeleton so that Mixamo animations can be easily used with avatars.
 At the same time, UE5 provides [tools](https://docs.unrealengine.com/5.0/en-US/ik-rig-animation-retargeting-in-unreal-engine/) that can be used to retarget an animation from an Epic skeleton to any other.
 We will not repeat the official documentation here but will focus on the assets provided with the demo project that can help retarget animations.

 As mentioned in documentation, retargeting with IK Rig is achieved by specifying a source and target Skeletal Mesh, which are defined by an IK Rig Asset for each of those meshes.
-So to retarget animations one needs : Source IKRig for Epic skeleton, Target IKRig for Metaperson 2, IK Retargeter asset.
+So to retarget animations one needs : Source IKRig for Epic skeleton, Target IKRig for MetaPerson 2, IK Retargeter asset.
 Demo project contains all of the mentioned assets: */Game/MannequinToMetaperson2/IK_Retargeting/IK_Manny*, */AvatarSDKMetaperson2/Skeleton/Metaperson2_IK_Rig*, */Game/MannequinToMetaperson2/IK_Retargeting/IK_Retargeter_Metaperson2*.

 Both IK Rigs contain definitions for Retarget Chains: